EQWorks/python-curriculum/02-logic-controls-2.md

 Unlike the strategy of [utilizing conditions to adapt the function](02-logic-controls-1.md#hours-from), which requires explicit knowledge of the form of the arguments, `try/except` essentially tells the users of the function that it is not possible.
 Instead of raising an exception, it does so gracefully.

-While this approach does not require explicit knowledge of the form of the function argument values, it compromises by acknowledging what may violate the usage of the `int()` function, the part of the logic that we leverage but have no control over its inner mechanism.
+This approach acknowledges what may violate the usage of the `int()` function, the part of the logic that we leverage but have no control over its inner mechanism.
 In this case, it would raise a `ValueError` when it cannot parse the supplied value as a base-10 integer.
-The `ValueError` handling is still conditional, but vaguer than explicit conditions through `if` statements, yet less so than [blanket exception handling](#blanket-exception) with no type of errors specified as seen from the zero division example.
+The `ValueError` handling is still imperative as the conditional approach, but vaguer than explicit conditions through `if` statements, yet less explicit than blanket exception handling similar to the zero division example.

 We may practice the same control over the usage of the `str()` function.
 But it is not necessary since it is much more lenient than the `int()` function.